jacknycz/nodal/next/NextAIIntro.md

 - **Board Room**: The dashboard for managing boards.
 - **Board Brief**: The object describing a new board's intent, topic, and AI setup.
 - **Single Source of Truth**: All board data and logic now live in `next/src/features/board/`.
+- **Focus Tree**: Hierarchical organization system for nodes and ideas.
+- **AI Context**: Persistent memory system for AI conversations and suggestions.

 ---